 Bachelor of Veterinary Medicine & Animal Science (BVSc)

-Dr Chandana B. Herath is an expert Hepatologist and Senior Lecturer of South Western Sydney Clinical School of University of New South Wales, Australia.
-He is also an honorary Senior Research Fellow at the Department of Medicine of the University of Melbourne at Austin Health, Melbourne where he is also supervising postdoctoral fellows working on different projects.
+Dr Chandana B. Herath is an expert Hepatologist and Senior Lecturer of South Western Sydney Clinical School of the Faculty of Medicine and Health at University of New South Wales, Australia.
+He is also an honorary Senior Research Fellow at the Department of Medicine of the University of Melbourne at Austin Health, Melbourne where he is also supervising postdoctoral fellows working on research projects.
 Dr Herath has also been appointed as a professor (adjunct) with National Institute of Fundamental Studies in Kandy, Sri Lanka.
 During his career as a hepatologist he has made a significant contribution towards his discipline including developing animal models of liver diseases to study and formulate therapies to treat patients with liver diseases.
 Dr Herath is running a successful experimental gene therapy program targeting the renin angiotensin system in liver disease and has undertaken translational studies in humanised mouse models to test a novel human-liver specific viral vectors to be utilised for future clinical trials.
-He is also involved in a drug discovery program to design and develop novel therapeutics to treat portal hypertension.
-He was successful in securing nationally competitive grant funding, amounting to over AU$ 3 million from National Health and Medical Research Council of Australia.
-He has supervised and/or mentored 8 PhD and 4 MD students to successful completion and currently supervises PhD students, postdoctoral fellows and research assistants working in a number of projects.
-Dr Herath has authored over 90 publications which include over 50 peer reviewed original papers, and book chapters and conference proceedings, and currently serving on the editorial boards of international scientific journals.
+He also leads a drug discovery program to design and develop novel therapeutics to treat portal hypertension in cirrhosis.
+He was successful in securing nationally competitive grant funding, amounting to over AU$ 3 million from the National Health and Medical Research Council of Australia.
+He has supervised and/or mentored 10 PhD and 4 MD students to successful completion and currently supervises postdoctoral fellows and research assistants working in a number of projects.
+Dr Herath has authored over 100 publications which include over 50 peer reviewed original papers, and reviews, book chapters, editorials and conference proceedings, and currently serving on the editorial boards of international scientific journals.

 Major Grant Funding: